Chem281Materials/5-3_lumol/README.md

 ## Task 2: Add Testing

 Add unit tests for your new pair potential, following a similar approach to that already used in lumol for testing.
-Modify the GitHub actions workflow so that it runs an example simulation using your 9-6 potential.
+In addition, modify the GitHub actions workflow so that it runs an example simulation using your 9-6 potential.

 Note that lumol is divided into several sub-packages.
 In order to run tests for the `lumol-core` sub-package, you can do: